-Summit Healthcare Regional Medical Center has implemented a tobacco-free policy at all of our facilities.
+Summit Healthcare has implemented a tobacco-free policy at all of our facilities.

 We have eliminated tobacco use on our properties because it is a priority of Summit Healthcare to help our employees, our patients and our visitors to optimize their health and wellbeing, regardless of where they sit on the healthcare continuum.
 We chose to endorse and inspire a culture of wellbeing that focuses on improving the quality, vitality and resiliency of our community.

-The new policy bans the use of tobacco products, including cigarettes, cigars, pipes and smokeless tobacco, within all properties owned, leased or occupied by Summit Healthcare Regional medical Center.
+The new policy bans the use of tobacco products, including cigarettes, cigars, pipes and smokeless tobacco, within all properties owned, leased or occupied by Summit Healthcare.
 This includes parking lots, hospital vehicles and employees’ personal vehicles parked on the premises, as well as surrounding streets and sidewalks.
 Employees are prohibited from using tobacco products during working hours.

 While we know this may not be easy, it is central to our mission to provide a high performance environment and supportive culture that focuses on living each day with energy, vitality and enthusiasm.